BhuvanSA/hacksprint_a2/README.md

 ## Getting Started
 To use Dr. AI Guru, follow these steps:

- 1.⁠ ⁠Visit the deployed application at [Your Deployed App URL](https://bhuvansa.nishithpshetty.cf).
+ 1.⁠ ⁠Visit the deployed application at [hacksprinta2.streamlit.app/](https://hacksprinta2.streamlit.app/).
  2.⁠ ⁠Interact with the chat interface and input your age, gender, and previous medical record.
  3.⁠ ⁠Receive personalized health recommendations and guidance.